heremaps/msdkui-android/README.md

 - Full support for all device orientations and screen sizes
 - Already localized for 14+ languages
 - Full accessibility support including voice over for customers with special needs
-- Designed for the HERE Mobile SDK (iOS and Android, Premium edition)
+- Designed for the HERE Mobile SDKs for iOS and Android ([Premium Edition](https://developer.here.com/develop/mobile-sdks)).

 ## Component Overview
-The HERE Mobile SDK UI Kit comes with various high- and low-level components supporting core use cases around the HERE Mobile SDK.
+The HERE Mobile SDK UI Kit (MSDKUI) comes with various high- and low-level components supporting core use cases around the HERE Mobile SDK.
 Along with these components we deliver a rich set of supportive controls and tailored data structures to further reduce your development cost.
 All components can be freely arranged in your layouts and are highly customizable.
 More components will be delivered as part of the next releases.
 We already provide UI-centric support for the following features:

 ##### Route Planner
 - Waypoint list (start,  stop, incl. support for stopovers, drag & drop sorting)